Skip to content

 Loading the SvelTeX preprocessor…

-The playground uses SvelTeX's fuller, recommended backends: the unified Markdown backend (powered by remark and rehype), the shiki code backend (syntax-highlighted code), and the mathjax math backend.
+The playground uses SvelTeX's recommended backends: the unified Markdown backend (powered by remark and rehype), the shiki code backend (syntax-highlighted code), and the mathjax math backend.
 For the full list of available backends and configuration options, see the Markdown, Code, and Math pages.